-Your worker will ask you to sign this form.
-This shows you agree to your worker talking to other people who he/she thinks can help.
+Your worker will ask you to sign a 'Consent Form'.
+This is to show you agree to the worker talking to other people who he/she thinks will be able to help.

 YOU ALWAYS HAVE A RIGHT TO KNOW WHAT IS HAPPENING.
-IF YOU DON'T KNOW, JUST ASK SOMEONE!
+IF YOU DON'T KNOW - JUST ASK!

-getting

-it right

-for every child
+getting it right for every child in Moray

-in Moray